OmPreetham/bitblock/article.md

 # Building BITBLOCK SEXY ASCII: A Modern ASCII Art Generator

-BITBLOCK SEXY ASCII is a web-based ASCII art generator that combines modern web technologies with the retro charm of ASCII art.
-This article explores the technical implementation and features that make it unique.
+BITBLOCK SEXY ASCII is a sophisticated web-based ASCII art generator that transforms images, videos, and webcam feeds into real-time ASCII art.
+This article explores the technical implementation and features that make it a unique and powerful tool for creating ASCII art.

 ## Live Demo